Adrianjewell91/PianoCloud/README.md

 PianoCloud's streaming functionality is asynchronous with page navigation.
 The play-bar also displays the current track information.

 Pages are sensitive to the current song.
 For example, pressing the "play" button on a track will persist that information to any other page in the application.
 A track can also be paused and restarted from anywhere in the app.
-This is achieved with CSS class manipulation and vanilla javascript.
+This is achieved with CSS #id manipulation and vanilla javascript.

 <img height="450px" width="350px" src="https://github.com/Adrianjewell91/PianoCloud/blob/master/FSP/button-persistence1.png"/>